Reconstruction of Gravitational Form Factors using Generative Machine Learning: Network training

 As mentioned in Sec.~\ref{sec:classes}, the model was trained on $6\times10^5$ GFF curves, each sampled on a grid of $L=200$ points and normalised to zero mean and unit variance per grid point.~A separate validation set of $6\times10^3$ curves was used for model selection.~Training minimises the $v$-prediction loss of Eq.~(\ref{eq:loss}) with the AdamW optimiser~\cite{Loshchilov:2017adamw} (learning rate $\eta=10^{-4}$, weight decay $10^{-4}$) and a batch size of 256.~The learning-rate schedule consists of a linear warmup over the first 2 epochs followed by cosine decay to zero over the remaining 98 epochs, applied per optimiser step (2\,320 steps per epoch, 232\,000 total).~Gradients are clipped at unit norm to stabilise training in the presence of the attention layers.
 Moreover, an exponential moving average (EMA) of the network weights with decay $\lambda=0.9999$ is maintained throughout training;~all reported validation losses and all inference results use the EMA weights exclusively.~Checkpoints are saved every 10 epochs, and the model with the lowest EMA validation loss is retained separately.~Figure~\ref{fig:training_diagnostics}(a) shows the training and validation loss curves together with the learning-rate schedule.~Both losses decrease rapidly during the first ${\sim}15$ epochs, after which the training loss settles into a smooth descent from ${\approx}\,0.022$ to ${\approx}\,0.019$.~The validation loss, evaluated with freshly drawn random masks at each epoch, exhibits larger fluctuations but remains within the $0.015$--$0.023$ band from epoch~20 onward, indicating that the model neither overfits nor underfits.~The best validation loss of $0.0153$ is reached at epoch~65, whose EMA weights are used for all inference results reported in this work.

-To verify robustness against the choice of conditioning strategy, we fine-tuned the converged model for 50 additional epochs at a flat learning rate of $2\times10^{-5}$ ($5\times$ below the initial peak, to preserve the learned representations) and a broader five-type mask distribution.~In addition to the three original mask types (see Sec.~\ref{sec:diff:conditioning}), the expanded distribution introduces a high-$|t|$ cluster (5--15 points in the last 40\% of the grid) and a sparse-spread mode (8--12 quasi-uniformly spaced points across the full grid).~As shown in Fig.~(\ref{fig:fine-tuning}), the validation loss, evaluated with the original mask distribution for comparability, remains within the $0.017$--$0.021$ band throughout, consistent with the initial convergence plateau.~This confirms that the learned GFF manifold is stable and that reconstruction quality is insensitive to the specific mask distribution.
+To verify robustness against the choice of conditioning strategy, we fine-tuned the converged model for 50 additional epochs at a flat learning rate of $2\times10^{-5}$ ($5\times$ below the initial peak, to preserve the learned representations) and a broader five-type mask distribution.~In addition to the three original mask types (see Sec.~\ref{sec:diff:conditioning}), the expanded distribution introduces a high-$|t|$ cluster (5--15 points in the last 40\% of the grid) and a sparse-spread mode (8--12 quasi-uniformly spaced points across the full grid).~As shown in Fig.~(\ref{fig:fine-tuning}), the validation loss, evaluated with the original mask distribution for comparability, remains within the $0.017$--$0.021$ band throughout, consistent with the initial convergence plateau.~This confirms that the learned GFF manifold is stable and that reconstruction quality is insensitive to the specific mask distribution.~We have further verified that varying the network architecture and training strategy leaves the validation loss within the same fluctuation band, indicating that systematic errors from these design choices are subdominant to the statistical noise floor.